Skip to main content

 Studying criminology can help you advance in an existing career, transition into a new career, or give you the chance to pursue a specialist area of knowledge.

-On successfully graduating from this MSc Criminology, you'll have gained an array of important transferable skills, including:
+On successfully graduating from this MSc Criminology, you will have gained an array of important transferable skills, including:

-- the ability to demonstrate a comprehensive understanding of techniques applicable to undertaking independent research and/or advanced scholarship
+• the ability to undertake independent research and/or advanced scholarship

 Studying this course will prepare you for roles in a range of fields, such as: